MrNewb/ox_inventory/README.md

 ## ℹ️ About this fork

-This is **not** intended to replace the [Overextended](https://github.com/overextended/ox_inventory) release.
-It exists so **qb-core** users still have a maintained inventory with that compatibility restored — the creator of ox_inventory has declined to distribute an official build with qb-core support.
+This is **not** a replacement for [Overextended](https://github.com/overextended/ox_inventory).
+Upstream ox_inventory does not ship with qb-core compatibility.
+This fork restores that support so qb-core servers can use ox_inventory, and is maintained here because upstream does not include qb-core support.

+Thanks to the ox team and contributors for releasing under a license that permits forks and modifications like this.

+The fork also includes some QoL features common in the FiveM community — rarities, weapon customize, drop props, weapon throw, runtime items, and similar.
+These are optional extras on top of the stock inventory.

-It works like stock ox_inventory.
-Hard dependencies are **[ox_lib](https://github.com/overextended/ox_lib)** and **[oxmysql](https://github.com/overextended/oxmysql)** — no external inventory bridges or middleman frameworks.
-You get the same core behaviour, with expanded framework compatibility and a few QoL features that are not in the main version.
+It still behaves like stock ox_inventory.
+Hard dependencies are **[ox_lib](https://github.com/overextended/ox_lib)** and **[oxmysql](https://github.com/overextended/oxmysql)** — no inventory bridges or middleman frameworks.

+**PRs are welcome and encouraged** — more QoL, fixes, polish, whatever makes the fork nicer.
+See [CONTRIBUTING.md](./CONTRIBUTING.md).

-> **Note:** Upstream syncs will continue as time allows.
-Do **not** report qb-core issues to the ox organization — report them [here](https://github.com/MrNewb/ox_inventory/issues).
+> **Note:** Upstream syncs when there's time.
+Do **not** report qb-core issues to the ox org — open them [here](https://github.com/MrNewb/ox_inventory/issues).

 ### Fork additions